4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 1. Refer to IRM 4.24.23.1.2 for the most significant statutes and regulations affecting Form 637 Registrations.

-2. Refer to Notice 16-15 for guidance regarding the criteria for designation of a terminal located within a secure area of an airport as a SAT for purposes of IRC 4081 and IRC 4082, Exemptions for diesel fuel and kerosene.
+2. Refer to Notice 2016-15 for guidance regarding the criteria for designation of a terminal located within a secure area of an airport as a SAT for purposes of IRC 4081 and IRC 4082.

-4. For general guidance, procedures, tax law and regulations on a wide variety of excise issues, refer to Excise Tax Knowledge Base.
+4. For further guidance and procedures on a wide variety of excise issues, refer to the Excise Tax Knowledge Base Homepage accessed via the Virtual Library on IRS Source - Home.

 5. The Taxpayer Bill of Rights (TBOR) lists rights that already existed in the tax code, putting them in simple language and grouping them into 10 fundamental rights.
 Employees are responsible for being familiar with and acting in accordance with taxpayer rights.
-Refer to IRC 7803(a)(3), Commissioner of Internal Revenue; other officials, execution of duties in accord with taxpayer rights.
-For additional information about the TBOR, refer to Taxpayer Bill of Rights.
+For additional information, refer to IRC 7803(a)(3) and Taxpayer Bill of Rights.

-6. For information relating to identity theft, refer to IRM 25.23, Special Topics, Identity Protection and Victim Assistance.
+6. For information relating to identity theft, refer to IRM 25.23, Identity Protection and Victim Assistance.

 Use of Fax Machine or Enterprise Electronic Facsimile (EEFax)

-1. In May 2003, the Tax Administration Council approved the use of faxes for receiving information and documents from taxpayers and practitioners when contact with the taxpayer has been made and documented on Form 9984, Examining Officer’s Activity Record, or in the Case Level Activity Records (CLA).
-Documentation on Form 9984 or CLA must include the date of the contact and a notation indicating the taxpayer wanted to send information by fax.
+1. In May 2003, the Tax Administration Council approved the use of faxes for receiving information and documents from taxpayers and practitioners when contact with the taxpayer has been made and documented on the Examining Officer’s Activity Record or the Case Level Activity Record in IMS.
+The documentation must include the date of the contact and a notation indicating the taxpayer wanted to send information by fax.

 Initial Contact

 1. The initial contact is the first contact with the applicant or registrant.
-ALL initial contacts on a Form 637 compliance review must be made by mail using the appropriate initial contact letter.
+Initial contacts on a compliance review must be made by mail using the appropriate initial contact letter.

 2. RAs and FCAs use Letter 5708, Initial Contact - Form 637 Reviews, for all initial contacts related to Form 637 compliance reviews.